erez-strauss/lockfree_mpmc_queue/README.md

 ### Performance
-The bandwidth performance, measured using the src/q_bandwidth.cpp shows that this queue is faster by two or three times than boost::lockless::queue on some of the runs.
+The bandwidth performance, measured using the src/q_bandwidth.cpp shows that this queue is faster by two or three times than boost::lockfree::queue on some of the runs.

 ### Implementations Details